Frederick Area Dressage Shows

 Ollie Houdini

-According to my veterinarian and my farrier, last fall was a bad season for laminitis.
+Spring and fall pasture growth can be very rich and therefore make horses susceptible to laminitis.
 Two of my four horses had mild bouts of laminitis (thankfully, no significant rotation so both remain sound).
 My vet therefore recommended that Annie and Ollie wear grazing muzzles this fall from mid-September until the first real deep freeze.
 For both horses, that is easier said than done.
 They are both experts at rolling and rubbing until they get their grazing muzzles off.
-So I set out to find a technique to keep the muzzles on; after many prototypes, the following is what has worked for me.
+So, I set out to find a technique to keep the muzzles on.
+After many prototypes, the following is what has worked for me.
 It is easy, cheap, and effective!

 Picture